Jeff Sale's Brief Biographical

 burst in J774 macrophage cells as a model for microglial cell death.

-Jeff spent five years as Staff Scientist with the Education Center on Computational
+Jeff then spent five years as Supervisor of the SDSU Education Center on Computational

-Science and Engineering, where he directed work on the incorporation of
+Science and Engineering where I directed work on the incorporation of

 high-performance computing including modeling, simulations, visualization